 Often raw photometric data have to be pre-processed before computing the variability indices discussed in Section 2.
-This may include: (i) removing outliers from a lightcurve (possibly by applying iterative σ -clipping or median filtering); (ii) removing systematic effects from a set of lightcurves by applying local zero-point corrections (e.g. Nascimbeni et al. 2014) and/or the SysRem algorithm (Tamuz, Mazeh & Zucker 2005, Macfarlane et al. 2015), decorrelating each lightcurve with external parameters such as airmass, seeing, object position on a CCD, detector temperature (e.g. Pál 2009, Bakos et al. 2010, López-Morales et al. 2010, Hartman et al. 2011, Burton et al. 2012, Guterman, Mazeh & Faigler 2015, Baade et al. 2016) or detrending the lightcurves if one is interested only in fast variability (e.g. Kovács, Bakos & Noyes 2005, Weingrill 2015).
-A smaller than expected number of detections is an indirect indication of many photometry problems including the object being close to an image edge, a cosmetic defect, a bright star, a detection or saturation limit.
+This may include (i) removing outliers from a lightcurve (possibly by applying iterative $\sigma$ -clipping or median filtering); (ii) removing systematic effects from a set of lightcurves by applying local zero-point corrections (e.g. Nascimbeni et al. 2014) and/or the SysRem algorithm, decorrelating each lightcurve with external parameters such as airmass, seeing, object position on a CCD, detector temperature (e.g. Pál 2009, Bakos et al. 2010, López-Morales et al. 2010, Hartman et al. 2011, Burton et al. 2012, Guterman, Mazeh & Faigler 2015, Baade et al. 2016) or detrending the lightcurves if one is interested only in fast variability (e.g. Kovács, Bakos & Noyes 2005, Weingrill 2015).

+A smaller-than-expected number of detections is an indirect indication of many photometry problems including the object being close to an image edge, a cosmetic defect, a bright star, a detection or saturation limit.
 Objects systematically affected by any of these problems can be removed from the analysis by discarding lightcurves having less than a given number of points.
 The obvious disadvantage is that together with problematic objects, one may discard a transient object that appears only on a small number of images.
-The power of discarding lightcurves with a small number of measurements to improve the overall quality of a photometric dataset might be the reason why "variable star detection" and "optical transient detection" are traditionally considered as two separate technical problems.
+The power of discarding lightcurves with a small number of measurements to improve the overall quality of a photometric data set might be the reason why 'variable star detection' and 'optical transient detection' are traditionally considered as two separate technical problems.

-From all the datasets considered in this work we discard lightcurves having fewer than 40 points (unless indicated otherwise).
-We apply no σ -clipping to the test data, however we note that it can considerably improve performance of variability indices that are not robust to outliers.
-The SysRem algorithm is applied to the datasets described in Sec.
-3.2, 3.3 and 3.4.
-For the other datasets application of SysRem does not lead to a noticeable improvement in lightcurve scatter and therefore SysRem is not applied.
+From all the data sets considered in this work we discard lightcurves having fewer than 40 points, unless indicated otherwise.
+We apply no $\sigma$ -clipping to the test data, however we note that it can considerably improve performance of variability indices that are not robust to outliers.
+The SysRem algorithm is applied to the data sets described in Sections 3.2, 3.3 and 3.4.
+For the other data sets it does not lead to a noticeable reduction in lightcurve scatter.

-3.8 Simulated datasets
+3.8 Simulated data sets

-The datasets described above (Sec.
-2) include in total 1250 variable stars of various types, but this list still provides us limited coverage of a possible range of variability amplitudes and timescales.
+The data sets described above (Section 3) include in total 1251 variable stars of various types, but this list still provides us limited coverage of a possible range of variability amplitudes and time-scales.
 We overcome this limitation by adding simulated variability to the test data.
 Following Enoch et al. (2012), we use lightcurves of nonvariable stars as realistic photometric noise models.
-This approach has an advantage over simple bootstrapping10 in that it preserves the correlated nature of the noise.
+This approach has an advantage over simple bootstrapping in that it preserves the correlated nature of the noise.
 It naturally requires a set of constant stars to have multiple realizations of the noise process while the bootstrapping can be applied to an individual lightcurve.

 From each set of lightcurves described above we remove the known variable stars and introduce artificial variability to the remaining stars that are presumed to be constant.
 Among these constant stars there are both well-measured ones and some affected by blending or other sources of large photometric errors.
-According to the simulation parameters, each star has a 1% chance to be variable with a random peak-to-peak amplitude uniformly-distributed between 0 and 1.0 mag.
+According to the simulation parameters, each star has a 1% chance to be variable with a random peak-to-peak amplitude uniformly distributed between 0 and 1.0 mag.
 The simulation is done in two versions: in version 1 all variables are assumed to be periodic while in the second version they are all assumed to be aperiodic.